 Molybdenum is the missing piece for many enzymes involved in oxidation-reduction (redox) reactions in the body.
 Redox reactions take place when two molecules exchange - by either giving or receiving - electrons.
 These reactions are continuously happening in cells and are vital for many basic functions that keep us alive.

 For example, molybdenum is needed by specific enzymes that help the breakdown of a particular type of amino acids (those containing sulphur).
 Without molybdenum, these enzymes wouldn’t function.

 How much molybdenum do I need per day?

 How much molybdenum you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is 65 µg of molybdenum a day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy and lactation, is 65 µg of molybdenum a day.

 We can get enough molybdenum from our diets by eating a variety of foods.
 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for molybdenum.

 * These values are based on the adequate intake (AI) estimates from the European Food Safety Authority (EFSA).
 They should not be interpreted as nutrient goals.To know more about DRVs in Europe click here.

 We can find molybdenum in almost every food, as well as in drinking water, even if in small amounts.

 The amount of molybdenum naturally found in plant-based foods varies largely and mainly depends on the type of soil where they were grown.